A Week on Bonaire: Diving, Donkeys, and Desert Silence

 Day 6: Donkey Sanctuary and Lac Bay

 Morning: the Donkey Sanctuary.
-Over 700 feral donkeys — descendants of colonial-era working animals that were released when mechanization arrived.
+Over 700 feral donkeys live here — descendants of colonial-era working animals released when mechanization arrived.
 Free entry (donations welcome).
 The donkeys are absurdly friendly.
 They'll nuzzle your hand, follow you around, and pose for photos with the patience of professional models.

 Afternoon: Lac Bay, on the east coast.
-A shallow, flat-water bay that's one of the world's best windsurfing spots.
-I'm not a windsurfer, but I rented a kayak (US$25/half-day) and paddled through the mangrove channels.
-The water was warm, clear, and knee-deep for hundreds of meters.
-The Sorobon beach bar area has a mellow vibe — rum punches and reggae.
+A shallow, flat-water bay that ranks among the world's best windsurfing spots.
+Even if windsurfing isn't your thing, rent a kayak (US$25/half-day) and paddle through the mangrove channels.
+The water runs warm, clear, and knee-deep for hundreds of meters.
+The Sorobon beach bar area keeps a mellow vibe — rum punches and reggae.

 Day 7: Last Dives and Departure

-Morning dives at Andrea I and Bari Reef — both shore entries within a few minutes' drive of my apartment.
-Bari Reef is directly off the Sand Dollar Resort dock and is arguably the most convenient dive in the world.
-You walk off the dock, deflate your BCD, and you're on a reef slope within 30 seconds.
+Morning dives at Andrea I and Bari Reef — both shore entries within a few minutes' drive of Hato.
+Bari Reef sits directly off the Sand Dollar Resort dock and is arguably the most convenient dive in the world.
+Walk off the dock, deflate your BCD, and you're on a reef slope within 30 seconds.

 Final dive count for the week: 16.
 Total tank fill cost: US$80.
-Total marine park tag: US$45.
+Marine park tag: US$45.
 Some of the best diving in the Western Hemisphere for $125 in fees.

-I cleaned the truck of sand and salt, dropped the tanks at the dive shop, and drove to the airport.
+Rinse the sand and salt off the truck, drop the tanks at the dive shop, and head to the airport.

 In a heartbeat.
-Bonaire is the most no-frills, dive-focused destination I've ever visited.
+Bonaire is the most no-frills, dive-focused destination in the Caribbean.
 There's no nightlife to speak of.
 The restaurant scene is functional, not exciting.
 The island's appeal is narrowly focused: reef, reef, more reef, flamingos, donkeys, desert.